 - ellos/ellas (them)

 Here are some example sentences are (and notice how our prepositional object pronouns all follow prepositions, which are underlined):

 (This is for me.)

 (The beach is not for them.)

 No irán a la playa sin nosotros.

 (They won’t go to the beach without us.)

-After the preposition con, the rules change ever so slightly:
+Another rule to remember is that after the preposition con, the rules change ever so slightly:

 - con mí becomes conmigo